thomas-dsl-johnson/FOOD/README.md

 # 🥙 FOOD - FPGA environment setup On OneAPI with Docker

+Welcome to **FOOD**, an acronym for "**FPGA environment setup On OneAPI with Docker**".
+This project is designed to simplify and streamline the creation of a containerized development environment for working with FPGAs using Intel's oneAPI toolkit.
+It addresses the common complexities of managing toolchain dependencies by using Docker to create a consistent, isolated, and reproducible workspace.
+Before you begin, you must have Docker installed on your host system and clone this repository.

+This guide presents two distinct pathways for setup: a manual approach from the terminal or an automated build using a Dockerfile.

+* **Option 1 (Manual Setup)** involves pulling a standard Intel oneAPI base image and then executing a series of shell commands inside the running container.
+This hands-on process guides you through adding the Intel `apt` repository and installing the necessary `intel-oneapi-base-toolkit` and `intel-oneapi-compiler-fpga` packages, followed by cloning the oneAPI samples repository.
+This method is transparent and allows for customisation at each step.

+* **Option 2 (Automated Setup)** uses the provided `Dockerfile` to build a custom, pre-configured image with a single command.
+This is the recommended approach for quickly generating a ready-to-use development environment, as it automates all the installation and configuration steps detailed in the first option.

+Regardless of the chosen method, the final outcome is a fully configured Docker container ready for development.
+Both options include a command to mount a local project directory into the container, ensuring that your work is preserved across sessions.

 ## Initial Setup:
 ```bash
 # 1. Install Docker (if not already installed)